twhoekstra/alpaca_kernel/README.md

 ## Uploading the MicroPython firmware onto a new board

 This is done using the `esptool.py`.
-The Jupyter micropython kernel has features to help you execute this command.
+The ALPACA Kernel has features to help you execute this command.

     %esptool erase